davharris/tutoR/README.md

   * Integer
   * character
   * Factor
+    * Factors are useful, but they're also weird hybrid objects that don't always work as expected
 * Data frames ("related vectors in table format")
   * This is where most of your data will live
   * Rows are replicates; columns are variables